SPAAM-community/AMDirT/docs/source/how_to/filter.md

 With this pane and tabs you can:

 - Change the size and row ordering of the column
-- Filter the rows by various operations (equal, not equal, within range, etc.)
+- Filter the rows by various operations on this column (equal, not equal, within range, etc.)
-- Select the columns to be displayed
+- Change which columns are displayed overall

 You can also re-order the order of columns across the table by click and holding the column name, and dragging left and right.